 - 1. Comparison of Payment Standard to Fair Market Rent - 2.
 Average amount participants in the voucher program pay in rent. - 3.
 Rent reasonableness data - 4.
 Local vacancy rate data - 5.
-Analysis of the expected voucher program funding level (HAP funding including the inflation factor adjustment)
+Analysis of the expected voucher program funding level (HAP funding including the inflation factor adjustment) - 6.
+Review of rental units in the open market.

-At the time of annual payment standard review, and to the extent funds are available, an exception payment standard will be considered as a reasonable accommodation to expand housing opportunities for persons with disabilities.
+At the time of annual payment standard review, and to the extent funds are available, an exception payment standard may be considered as a reasonable accommodation on a case-by-case basis to expand housing opportunities for persons with disabilities.
 If HUD decreases the FMR, which would reduce the basic range of the payment standard, the Housing Authority will hold harmless families by not decreasing the subsidy received by the family.
 The Housing Authority may establish one or more separate payment standards within the basic range for designated parts of an FMR area.